 *Matching Fund (UK): of the GBP 38.1m (equiv.
-US$ 61m) received, all funding has been matched by other / private sector donor contributions, as at 30 September 2015.
+US$ 61m) received, all funding has been matched by other / private sector donor contributions.

 Click on Direct, IFFIm, AMC or Matching Fund in the above key to toggle their data on the graph, click again to show the data

 The UK is one of Gavi’s six original donors and one of two donor countries that support Gavi through all three funding channels (direct grants, IFFIm and AMC).

-For the 2007-2029 period, the UK pledged USD 2.88 billion to IFFIm and in 2000-2010 contributed USD 137 million in direct contributions.
+For the 2007-2029 period, the UK pledged USD 2.85 billion to IFFIm and in 2000-2010 contributed USD 137 million in direct contributions.
 In 2010, The UK committed USD 485 million to the pneumococcal AMC as well as making a new pledge for GBP 150 million in direct funding over 10 years.

-In 2011, Prime Minister Cameron hosted Gavi’s pledging conference in London.
+In 2011, Prime Minister David Cameron hosted Gavi’s replenishment conference in London.
 The UK pledged an additional GBP 814 million of which GBP 50 million was allocated to support the Gavi Matching Fund for Immunisation to incentivise private sector engagement.

-Additionally in 2014, the UK committed GBP 30 million to support the vaccine Alliance’s effort to introduce inactivated polio vaccine (IPV) and support the Polio Eradication and Endgame Strategy and Plan 2013-2018.
+In 2014, the UK committed GBP 30 million to help Gavi support the Polio Eradication and Endgame Strategy and Plan 2013-2018.